Office of the Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 |41/2||July 1, 2005||Jan.
 1, 2006.|

-Section 215 of Division G, Title II of Pub.
-L. 108-199, enacted January 23, 2004 (HUD's 2004 Appropriations Act) amended section 224 of the Act, to change the debenture interest rate for purposes of calculating certain insurance claim payments made in cash.
+Section 215 of Title II of Division G of the Consolidated Appropriations Act, 2004 (Pub.
+L. 108-199, approved January 23, 2004) amended section 224 of the Act, to change the debenture interest rate for purposes of calculating certain insurance claim payments made in cash.
 Therefore, effective immediately, for all claims paid in cash on mortgages insured under section 203 or 234 of the National Housing Act and endorsed for insurance after January 23, 2004, the debenture interest rate will be the monthly average yield, for the month in which the default on the mortgage occurred, on United States Treasury Securities adjusted to a constant maturity of 10 years, as found in Federal Reserve Statistical Release H-15.
-The Federal Housing Administration has codified this provision in HUD regulations at 24 CFR 203.405(b) and 24 CFR 203.479(b).
+The FHA is in the process of making conforming amendments to applicable regulations to fully implement this recent change to section 224 of the Act.

 Brian D. Montgomery,